Edith Nourse Rogers: G.I. Bill

 In 1944, Edith Rogers helped draft, and then co-sponsored the G. I. Bill, with Representative John E. Rankin, and Senators Ernest McFarland, and Bennett Champ Clark.
 The bill provided for education and vocational training, low-interest loans for homes, farms, and businesses, and limited unemployment benefits for returning servicemen.
 On June 22, 1944, President Franklin D. Roosevelt signed "The Servicemen's Readjustment Act", which became Public Law 78-346 and handed her the first pen.
 As a result of the bill, roughly half of the returning veterans went on to higher education.

 In August 2019, as part of the Forever GI Bill, the Edith Nourse Rogers Science Technology Engineering Math (STEM) Scholarship will be available to veterans pursuing STEM careers.
 This scholarship will allow recipients to receive up to nine additional months Post-9/11 GI Bill benefits.

 After World War II

 During the Cold War Rogers supported the House Committee on Un-American Activities and Senator Joseph McCarthy during the "Red Scare".
 Although she supported the United Nations, in 1953 she said that UN headquarters should be expelled from the U.S. if communist China were admitted.
 In 1954, she opposed sending U.S. soldiers to Vietnam.

+She was considered a formidable candidate for U.S. Senate in 1958 against the much younger John F. Kennedy, but decided not to run.